Simonmoser87/cove/site/content/english/enable-qes.md

 {{% /heading %}}

 {{% collapsible 1 "Why do I have to be identified?" %}}
-On Skribble you have the possibility to sign with the highest e-signature standard available: The qualified electronic signature (QES).
-The QES has 100% legal weight and can be used for contracts that require written form.
+With Skribble you have the possibility to sign with the highest e-signature standard available: The qualified electronic signature (QES).
+The QES has maximum legal weight and can be used for contracts that require written form.
 For QES, the law requires an identity check.{{% /collapsible %}}

 {{% collapsible 2 "Do I have to be identified again before each QES signature?" %}}
 No. Your e-ID is valid for 5 years or until the expiry of the document of identification you presented during identification.